 School buses have been around since 1915, but the official color of bright yellow wasn’t adopted until 1939.

 Buy in Bulk

 Buying in bulk is a huge lifesaver here with four kids.
-Consider buying bulk for items like snacks, cereals, granola bars and other non-perishable lunch items.
-But beyond that, buy large quantities for everyday items like hand wipes, tissues, Ziploc bags, or to-go containers for easy lunch-packing on those crazy mornings.
+Consider buying bulk for items like snacks, cereals, granola bars, and other non-perishable lunch items.
+But beyond that, buy large quantities of everyday items like hand wipes, tissues, Ziploc bags, or to-go containers for easy lunch-packing on those crazy mornings.